 Other Zambia tours & activities

 The Victoria Falls is indisputably Zambia’s best-known tourist attraction and most Zambia trips and safaris will include a few nights here.
+Many people choose to go to Victoria Falls for their honeymoon.
 The Victoria Falls are fullest between April and July, and can be viewed from both Zambia and the Zimbabwe side.
 Each has its advantages.
 The Mosi-O-Tunya National Park is on the Upper Zambezi, and stretches for about 12 kms from and including the Victoria Falls.

 Although Zambia itself is landlocked, a short flight to the east will bring you to the shores of Lake Malawi, a massive inland tidal lake with some pretty beaches.
 The ease of this transfer makes this the ideal way to enjoy a Zambia safari and beach break with minimum time spent travelling.